A Homebound Penn & Teller Make Magic for Us During Lockdown

 Says Teller: “We didn’t ignore totally the fact that this was being done during a pandemic.
 We just we just put it in its place.”

-“Teller wormed his way into my heart by buying me dinner, which is really all it took to get my full attention and really doesn’t take much more nowadays,” Jillette joked.
+“Teller wormed his way into my heart by buying me dinner, which is really all it took to get my full attention and really doesn’t take much more nowadays,” Penn joked.

 “When I woke up one morning and realized that I was actually earning my living doing magic, that is probably the biggest single highlight of my career,” said Teller.